-Overall, Franklin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Franklin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Franklin in 2010 was $22,318, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
 This equates to an annual income of $89,272 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.

 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be White, followed by Asian.
 Important ancestries of people in Franklin include English, Irish, French Canadian, and Italian.

 The most common language spoken in Franklin is English.
 Other important languages spoken here include French and Urdu.